Utils¶

 Arguments¶

 filenamestr - Path to the input video file.colorbool, optional - If False the input is converted to grayscale at the start of the process.
 This can significantly reduce render time.
-Defaults to True.filtertypestr, optional - 'Regular' turns all values belowthreshto 0.
-'Binary' turns all values belowthreshto 0, abovethreshto 1.
+Defaults to True.filtertypestr, optional - 'Regular' turns all values belowthresholdto 0.
+'Binary' turns all values belowthresholdto 0, abovethresholdto 1.
 'Blob' removes individual pixels with erosion method.
-Defaults to 'Regular'.threshfloat, optional - Eliminates pixel values less than given threshold.
+Defaults to 'Regular'.thresholdfloat, optional - Eliminates pixel values less than given threshold.
 Ranges from 0 to 1.
 Defaults to 0.05.blurstr, optional - 'Average' to apply a 10px * 10px blurring filter, 'None' otherwise.
 Defaults to 'None'.use_medianbool, optional - If True the algorithm applies a median filter on the thresholded frame-difference stream.
 Defaults to False.kernel_sizeint, optional - Size of the median filter (ifuse_median=True) or the erosion filter (iffiltertype='blob').
 Defaults to 5.invertbool, optional - If True, inverts colors of the motiongrams.
 Defaults to False.target_name_xstr, optional - Target output name for the motiongram on the X axis.
 Defaults to None (which assumes that the input filename with the suffix "_mgx_ffmpeg" should be used).target_name_ystr, optional - Target output name for the motiongram on the Y axis.
 Defaults to None (which assumes that the input filename with the suffix "_mgy_ffmpeg" should be used).overwritebool, optional - Whether to allow overwriting existing files or to automatically increment target filenames to avoid overwriting.
-Defaults to False.
+Defaults to True.

 Returns¶